Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 This distinction might feel overly pedantic, but it matters once you realize that a mask created with one array can be used on another array, so long as it has the same shape.
-It's common to have multiple arrays representing different data about the same set of points.
-You may wish to select a subset of one array based on the values of the corresponding points in another array.
+It is common to have multiple arrays representing different data about the same set of points.
+You may want to select a subset of one array based on the values of the corresponding points in another array.

-For example, suppose we wanted to plot the function $f(x) = 4x\sin(x) -
+For example, suppose we want to plot the function $f(x) = 4x\sin(x) -
 \frac{x^2}{4} - 2x$ on $[-10,10]$.
 We can set `x = np.linspace(-10, 10)` and
 compute the array expression: